 Working Toward Green AI and Sustainable Development

-Green AI is the movement among AI researchers are exploring various ways to monitor, tune, and otherwise optimize AI training to reduce energy consumption.
+Green AI is the movement among AI researchers exploring various ways to monitor, tune, and otherwise optimize AI training to reduce energy consumption.
+A 2023 meta-study found that reported green AI energy savings of up to 115 percent could be achieved in some cases, with 50 percent standard.

-On the development front, big companies are already working on pre-trained models that can be run on devices as basic as phones… a huge energy savings that can push AI insights out into the field at low costs.
+On the development front, big companies are already working on pre-trained models that can be run on devices as basic as phones.
+This represents a significant energy savings that can enable AI insights to be deployed in the field at low cost.

 Where AI and Sustainability Are Already Having a Big Impact

 AI, however, is already on the job.
-In 2022, an AI-driven tracking system identified 32 billion waste items in 67 different categories and routinely finds nearly 90 tons of recyclables being sent to landfills each week.
-If you put that ability together with robotic sorting systems-another promising AI development area-suddenly you need less human input and reap the benefits of more recyclables recovered from the waste stream.
+In 2022, an AI-driven tracking system identified 32 billion waste items across 67 categories and routinely found nearly 90 tons of recyclables sent to landfills each week.
+If you combine that ability with robotic sorting systems, another promising AI development area, you suddenly need less human input and reap the benefits of more recyclables recovered from the waste stream.

 Analytics Will Be Where the Real Environmental Impact of AI Happens

-AI is also being used to provide more fine-grained models of impacts from climate change.
-It can show what areas and communities are likely to be impacted by climate events and what the threats are.
+AI is also being used to develop more fine-grained models of the impacts of climate change.
+It can show which areas and communities are likely to be affected by climate events and the threats they pose.
 That's allowing governments and businesses to better prepare for and avoid disasters.

 Future Prospects and Challenges for Artificial Intelligence and the Environment

-So what does the future hold in using AI for sustainability?
+So, what does the future hold for using AI for sustainability?
 In part, it's limited only by the imagination.
 When you pair the kind of reasoning and analytical skills that AI can bring to the table with known solutions to environmental challenges, you can build technology that affects the environment in more positive ways.

 Efficiency of that sort is music to the ears of major corporations as well as environmentalists.
-Getting more for less is good for the bottom line as well as for the planet.
-PwC estimates that the use of AI in environmental applications can potentially offer around a 4 percent bump to global GDP.
+Getting more for less is good for the bottom line and for the planet.
+PwC estimates that the use of AI in environmental applications could add around 4 percent to global GDP.

 Overcoming Challenges With AI and the Environment